 Recruits are accepted into the regular membership after mastering ten tunes and are then welcome to parade with the Companie at all events.
 At that time, of course, there will be the cost of Colonial clothing.
 That cost varies widely, depending on one’s taste, and whether there are any family members who are tailors.

 After the annual march to Concord, plus a week to let the blisters heal, the regular members practice outdoors each Wednesday evening at the Wayside Inn for the summer, where they add to the colonial atmosphere and provide entertainment for visitors from all over the world.
-Winter practices is held at the Noyes School in Sudbury Center.
+Winter practices are held at the Ephraim Curtis Middle School.

-TO JOIN or to get more information: Please contact Fyfemaster Dale Wilson (email firstname.lastname@example.org) or Drum Sergeant Greg Rice (email email@example.com).
+TO JOIN or to get more information: Please contact Fyfemaster Sean Beckett (email email@example.com) or Drum Sergeant Deirdre Sweeney (email firstname.lastname@example.org).